Anatomy of a Function

 Function Execution Flow

-Python creates a new, temporary “namespace” or “scope” for the function to live in.
+Python creates a new, temporary namespace or “local scope” for the function.

-The values passed in the call (the arguments) are assigned to the parameter names in the function’s new scope.
+The values passed in the call are assigned to the parameter names inside the function’s scope.

-The code inside the function’s body is executed line by line within this new scope.
+The code inside the function’s body is executed line by line inside this new scope.

-When a return statement is hit (or the end of the function is reached), the function sends the return value back to the original caller.
-The function’s scope and all its local variables are destroyed.
+When a return statement is hit (or the end of the function is reached), the function sends the return value back to the caller.
+The local scope and all its temporary variables are completely destroyed.

 The return value is assigned to the variable on the left side of the original call (result).